All posts by Andy Henderson

 We will not be presenting the detailed minutes/reports at the meeting.

 There will be a brief presentation from Alex Cuppleditch of Cycling UK (and a PCTC member) following the AGM.
-She will summarise this presntation and answer any questions you might have.
+She will summarise this presentation and answer any questions you might have.
 Please take time to page through the slides before the meeting.

 Click the 'Open in new window' button to see the presentation full screen.